smcclatchy/exp-design/_episodes/05-anova.md

 The difference between predicted values for standard chow vs. high-fat diet is approximately 2.6, which is the slope of the line describing the linear model.

+## The residuals

+Residuals are estimates of experimental error obtained by subtracting the observed responses from the predicted responses (or actual data from data set minus what is predicted by the model).
+The predicted response is calculated from the chosen model, after all the unknown model parameters have been estimated from the experimental data.
+Examining residuals is a key part of all statistical modeling.
+Carefully looking at residuals can tell us whether our assumptions are reasonable and our choice of model is appropriate.

+Residuals are elements of variation unexplained by the fitted model.
+Residuals should be (roughly) normal and (approximately) independently distributed with a mean of zero and some constant variance.
+If error is not normal or independently distributed this would indicate that a different (nonlinear) model may be more suitable to analyze the data or that other significant factors need to be accounted for.
+For example, if predicting BW.10 we only used a model with Sex, we may obtain poor residual plots because we are failing to account for a crucial factor, such as, Diet.
+Show example of residual plots only using Sex (and provide the R code).

 Now create a histogram of the residuals to check for a normal distribution.